18F/handbook/pages/tools/git-signing.md

 to manage your signing keys.
 [KeePassXC]({% link "https://keepassxc.org/" %}) is approved for use at GSA and it fully supports managing keys.

-If you only use GitHub from the web interface, you do not need to configuring signing because the web interface automatically signs your work for you.
+If you only use GitHub from the web interface, you do not need to configure signing because the web interface automatically signs your work for you.
 If you do any work with git repos on your local computer, however, you need to setup commit signing.